tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/IntroToLinux/IntroToLinux.md

 ```

+### Bringing in Files from the Internet

+For genomics projects, the files are often stored in pubic repositories and we must go and get those files before proceeding.

 We need some data!
 Let's grab the mouse and zebrafish RefSeq
 protein data sets from NCBI, and put them in our home directory.